 And what I realized is that there’s just an– A dereliction of duty among hosts that actually came to offend me.
 And so that’s why I wanted to be a host.
 Because I realized, I could do a lot better.
 And so I created curated groups of people that had things in common.
 And – in advance, like about a week in advance, I would send out attendee bios to people.
 So that they could research people in advance, see who they wanted to connect with, find points of commonality, read their book, listen to their podcast, visit their LinkedIn profile.
 However much research they wanted to do to feel in control.
 And I have actually heard from introverts who have come to my events.
 They’re like, “Thank you.
 You gave me the tools to be able to have a good time.”

 Matt: I love that.
 I mean, you’ve taken it on yourself to give everybody else a strategy.
 And you’ve decided that the world didn’t work for you, so you bent it to your will.
 And I think that’s amazing.
 Because as people, we tend to always want to play the victim or an effect of these horrible things.
 And what you did is you said, “No, I’m going to be in the driver’s seat of this.
-And I am going to decide how that interaction is going to take place.”
+And I am going to decide how that interaction is going to take place, how I’m going to follow up.”
 And for someone like me coming to your party, that would be awesome.
 ‘Cause now I don’t have to feel like the LinkedIn stalker.
 You’re giving it to me.
 I know about you, because Dorie sent me these amazing notes.
 So yeah, I think that’s a great piece of advice.

 And I want to transition now for a second into– I mean, your new book coming out is all around the concept of having a domain expertise, and monetizing that.
 Now for a lot of introverts, becoming the center of attention, or becoming the person that almost has to share their wealth of knowledge in a– As opposed to just spending one-on-one, and sitting down and saying, “Now Dorie, let me tell you what you can do to be better at this,” it’s, “Here are my amazing strategies, and here’s what you should do to be better at what you do.”
 Can be quite confronting for a lot of introverts.
 What advice would you give them around how to do it comfortably and authentically?
 ‘Cause introverts really care about staying authentic.